Broadway (Manhattan): Colonial history

 An 1834 illustration of Broadway.
 This site is currently occupied by the One Liberty Plaza.

-Broadway was originally the Wickquasgeck trail, carved into the brush of Manhattan by its Native American inhabitants.
-This trail originally snaked through swamps and rocks along the length of Manhattan Island.
-(Note: According to author Russell Shorto: "Broadway does not follow the precise course of the Indian trail, as some historians would have it.
-To follow the Wickquasgeck trail today, one would take Broadway north from the Customs House, jog eastward along Park Row, then follow the Bowery to Twenty-third Street.
-From there, the trail snaked up the east side of the island.
-It crossed westward through the top of Central Park; the paths of Broadway and the Wickquasgeck trail converge again at the top of the island.
-The trail continued into the Bronx; Route 9 follows it northward.")

 Upon the arrival of the Dutch, the trail was widened and soon became the main road through the island from Nieuw Amsterdam at the southern tip.
 The Dutch explorer and entrepreneur David Pietersz. de Vries gives the first mention of it in his journal for the year 1642 ("the Wickquasgeck Road over which the Indians passed daily").
 The Dutch called it the Heeren Wegh or Heeren Straat, meaning "Gentlemen's Way" or "Gentlemen's Street" - echoing the name of a similar street in Amsterdam – or "High Street" or "the Highway"; it was renamed "Broadway" after the British took over the city, because of its unusual width.
 Although currently the name of the street is simply "Broadway", in a 1776 map of New York City, it is labeled as "Broadway Street".